 Most models come with some type of holder to protect your hand from the blade.
 Instead of having your hand directly on the vegetable while pushing it back and forth, the vegetable sits underneath a finger guard.
 Some cooks even opt to wear metal mesh gloves to protect their fingers and hands.

 The safest models will have a nonslip base and will sit securely over a cutting board or the edge of a bowl or pan.

 When to Use a Mandoline

 A mandoline is typically used when making dishes that require uniformly sliced vegetables, such as a potato gratin or homemade potato chips.
-But it is also used to make french fries, vegetable slaws, and shredded or shaved vegetable dishes, like a Brussels sprout salad.
+But it is also used to make french fries, vegetable slaws, and shredded or shaved vegetable dishes.
 This tool also comes in handy when you're short on time and need a generous amount of fruit or vegetable cut quickly.

 Taking care of a mandoline slicer is mainly a matter of cleaning it.
 Here you'll want to follow the instructions of your particular model, but some are safe for the dishwasher, which obviously makes things easier.
 Some models require disassembling the blade from the body of the mandoline and washing it by hand and air drying it.
 Not only is this a hassle, but anytime you're handling the blades directly, you're running the risk of cutting yourself.